leylabmpi/Struo2/README.md

 The table of input files/data can be created using the helper scripts described above if you downloaded the genomes from the GTDB or NCBI.

+We recommend to use the highest quality genome assemblies possible.
+See the Struo2 manuscript for data on how genome assembly quality affects database accuracy.

+We also recommend to de-replicate genomes to 95% ANI, since within-species variation can result in multi-mapping of reads and lower sensitivity.
+Also, de-replicating to 95% ANI reduces the dataset to more manageable numbers.

 The `samples.txt` file lists all reference genomes to be included in the custom databases:

 * The pipeline requires a tab-delimited table that includes the following columns (column names specified in the `config.yaml` file):